atkinsonholly/Drizzle-tutorial-with-React-Hooks/README.md

 ## Troubleshooting ##

 You may need to install Xcode to use this box on macOS, see [node-gyp](https://github.com/nodejs/node-gyp) on Github.
-The following command may be useful if you encounter issues with this: ```xcode-select - install```.
+The following command may be useful if you encounter issues with this: ```xcode-select --install```.